splinesoft/SSDataSources/README.md

                         @[ @"Merlyn", @"Gandalf", @"Melisandre" ]];

 	// The configure block is called for each cell with
-	// the object being presented in that cell
+	// the object being presented in that cell,
+	// the parent table or collection view,
 	// and the index path at which the cell appears. wizardDataSource.cellConfigureBlock = ^(SSBaseTableCell *cell,
                                             NSString *wizard,